FRINXrepo/docs-public/_posts/2017-06-26-l3vpn-service-module.md

 published: true
 post_date: 2017-06-26 10:10:28
 ---
+*The postman collection for the L3VPN service module can be accessed [here][1]*

 The goal of this project is to automate provisioning of Layer 3 Virtual Private Network (L3VPN) on Service Provider (SP) routers.

 This is done by using the Frinx ODL controller which configures routers based on intent of the L3VPN service.
-The Frinx ODL controller translates the L3VPN service abstraction to network element configuration. ![L3VPN Service][1]
+The Frinx ODL controller translates the L3VPN service abstraction to network element configuration. ![L3VPN Service][2]

-The postman collection for the L3VPN service module can be accessed [here][2]

 ## A bit about L3VPN